Are Car Dealerships Open on Sunday?

 Reasons Dealerships Don't Want to Operate on Sundays

 Many dealers actually want the Sunday ban.
-Texas, New Jersey, and Illinois lawmakers attempted to remove the bam, and dealers fought back.
+Texas, New Jersey, and Illinois lawmakers attempted to remove the ban, and dealers fought back.
 The reasons they wanted the ban to remain to include:

 - Consistent with Banks.
 Financial institutions are closed Sundays, which makes operating on Sundays more challenging.

 - Make Employees Happy.
 Making Sunday a workday increased employee turnover rates.
-The day off guarantees a day of rest for the staff.
+Even though salespeople earn money from car sales, they still need a day of rest.

 - Operational Costs.
 Closing for Sunday reduces operational costs for the dealership.

 - Sales Over Time.
 Dealers believe the ban spreads the same volume of sales over a greater period of time.